avigewirtz/avigewirtz.github.io-/armlab/background/configuring-your-armlab-environment.md

 ```
 {% endcode %}

 If you get the message: `error: bash is not your login shell`, you must revisit [Activating Your armlab Account](activating-your-armlab-account.md) and complete step 2.
-Otherwise, you will be prompted to enter your name and email.
+If your shell is configured correctly, you will be prompted to enter your name and email address.
 This information will be used for Git configurations.&#x20;